rohanmr/Power-BI-Data-Report/README.md

 Microsoft Power-BI Desktop

-It is Dashboard for Ecommerce site data reports using Power BI Desktop.
+It is a Dashboard for e-commerce site data reports using Power BI Desktop.

 ## UI of Dashboard: